giarmama/Milestone_II_mgiarmarco_mcott_mgriffin/README.md

 This project investigates the relationship between air quality and public transportation ridership in two U.S. cities: Chicago and New York.
 Using historical weather, air quality, and transit data from 2023–2024, we aim to evaluate the extent to which environmental factors can explain or predict daily ridership patterns.

-Our methodology combines:
-- **Feature engineering** of lagged, binned, and calendar-aware variables
-- **Unsupervised learning** via DBSCAN and Agglomerative Clustering
-- **Supervised learning** using Lasso Regression, Random Forest, and XGBoost

 ## Required Libraries

 Install the following Python packages:

-pip install pandas numpy scikit-learn xgboost shap matplotlib seaborn requests_cache geopy openmeteo-requests
+*pip install pandas numpy scikit-learn xgboost shap matplotlib seaborn requests_cache geopy openmeteo-requests*

 ##  Data Sources